posit-dev/air/docs-old/developer.md

 -   Create a release branch in `zed-industries/extensions` called `update-air/x.y.z`

     -   Update the Air submodule in `extensions/` to point to the commit of the newly merged PR from the Air Zed extension release.
+This looks something like:

+        ``` bash
+        # Move into the submodule so `git` commands work on the submodule
+        cd extensions/air
+        # Fetch latest changes to Air
+        git fetch origin
+        # Checkout the Air sha you want to pin Zed to
+        git checkout <commit-sha>
+        # Move back to top level
+        cd ../..
+        # Commit the Air sha update
+        git add extensions/air
+        ```

     -   Update the Air `version` in `extensions.toml`.
 Double check that this `version` matches the `version` set in the Air Zed extension.